scrounge: /skrounj/ informal verb: to actively seek [books] from any available source

 In this story, Addy meets an elderly woman named M'dear, who is blind.
 Despite the fact that she can't see, M'dear is able to perceive more than she appears to.
 Since Addy was born into slavery, she doesn't know what day she was born on -- only that she was born in the spring.
 M'dear encourages her to "claim" a birth date -- when she finds a day that feels right to her.

-Addy continues to learn and hope and obtain an education, but the streets of Philadelphia sometimes teach her some ugly things -- that she and others like her can be freely discriminated against just because of the color of their skin.
+Addy continues to learn and hope and work at her education, but the streets of Philadelphia sometimes teach her some ugly things -- that she and others like her can be freely discriminated against just because of the color of their skin.
 Still, the story ends on a positive note, with hope that someday things will get better.

 Looking Back: This section covers certain lifestyle issues of the time period: birth, children's games, education, jobs, and the way the Civil War affected families.